crim-ca/stac-populator/docs/populators.md

 ## 2. Helpers

 In the `stac-populator` tool, an extension is typically applied using an associated helper.
 A helper extends the [`Helper`][helper-class] abstract class and implements methods for retrieving or computing the data properties to be applied by the extension.
-For convenience, an [`ExtensionHelper`][extension-helper-class] class extends both the [Helper][helper-class] and the pydantic [BaseModel](https://docs.pydantic.dev/latest/api/base_model/) classes to provide default constructor and validation mechanisms for defined attributes.
+For convenience, an [`ExtensionHelper`][extension-helper-class] class extends both the [Helper][helper-class] and the Pydantic [BaseModel](https://docs.pydantic.dev/latest/api/base_model/) classes to provide default constructor and validation mechanisms for defined attributes.

 **A concrete helper** must extend the [Helper][helper-class] class (it is recommended to extend [ExtensionHelper][extension-helper-class] that itself inherits from [Helper][helper-class]) and implement the following: